- FPGAs iCE40 series for a small form factor.

 IP cores: PID, ADC_RX, SVPWM, PWM, Clark, Park, high-pass filter, Park inverse, Clark inverse

-Sensorless control of brushless DC (BLDC), permanent magnet synchronous motors (PMSM) and AC induction motors (ACIM) can provide significant cost savings for businesses by eliminating the need for physical sensors.
+Sensorless control of brushless DC (BLDC), permanent magnet synchronous motors (PMSM), and AC induction motors (ACIM) allows businesses to achieve significant cost savings by eliminating the need for physical sensors.
 This technology uses advanced algorithms to estimate the position and speed of the motor based on its electrical signals.

-This can improve performance and efficiency in applications such as electric vehicles, drones, and industrial automation.
+This can improve performance in applications such as electric vehicles, drones, and industrial automation.
 Sensorless control can be integrated into a wide range of applications and be easily adapted to changing requirements.

 Motor control for BLDC/PMSM/ACIM (sensored), TLI (three-level inverter)